msillano/tuyaDEAMON-applications/README.md

 # tuyaDAEMON - An IoT Framework Empowering Project Development

-[tuyaDAEMON is an IoT framework](https://github.com/msillano/tuyaDAEMON) that provides users with a comprehensive set of resources to leverage in their projects.
+[TuyaDAEMON is an IoT framework](https://github.com/msillano/tuyaDAEMON) that provides users with a comprehensive set of resources to leverage in their projects.
 While each project is unique, tuyaDAEMON offers reusable solutions that facilitate the development process.

 ### Enhanced IoT Project Development
 tuyaDAEMON serves as a powerful toolset for creating IoT projects, offering a wide range of features and resources.
 Whether you are developing a smart home system, industrial automation solution, or a wearable device, tuyaDAEMON provides a solid foundation to build upon.
 Its open and extensible nature allows developers to integrate various devices, sensors, and protocols seamlessly, ensuring compatibility and interoperability.